Before (song)

 "Before" is a song by English synth-pop duo Pet Shop Boys, released on 22 April 1996 as the lead single from their sixth studio album, Bilingual (1996).
 Upon its release, the single peaked at number seven on the UK Singles Chart, number four in Finland, and number one in Hungary.
-In the United States, it topped the Billboard Hot Dance Club Play chart.
+In the United States, it topped the Billboard Dance Club Play chart.

 Background and recording

 "Before" was written and recorded in New York City in June 1995.
 Pet Shop Boys' intention was to make a song for the American market.
 Their original plan was to work with David Morales, but he canceled after the studio had been booked.
 (Note: Pet Shop Boys eventually worked with Morales on "New York City Boy" (1999).)
 Danny Tenaglia agreed to produce the track on short notice.
 Barbara Tucker, Karen Bernod, and Carole Sylvan sang backing vocals, and Peter Daou played keyboards.

 Lyricist Neil Tennant described "Before" as a love song and "a song of encouragement".
 He compared it to "Love Comes Quickly" (1986), addressed to someone who had experienced romantic disappointment.